TheRealKaup/TheRealKaup/journal/video_games.md

 I have obviously played/watched more games that are unlisted here.
 I added only the ones that, since the creation of this list, my experience and memory of are still fresh, allowing me to give opinion.

-Text containing spoilers are collapsed, text which isn't hidden is usually about if I played or watched and how I watched, and if I recommend watching or playing.

 # Will Watch

 - Death Stranding